Stephen H. Jecko: Episcopacy

 During his 10 years as bishop of Florida, Bishop Jecko served as board chairman for Episcopal Children's Services Inc., board member for Episcopal High School of Jacksonville and Trustee at University of the South, the official seminary of the Episcopal Church, USA.
 He supported Christian Healing Ministries, created by Doctors Francis and Judith MacNutt in 1981, which was nurtured by his predecessor, Bishop Cerveny.

 The bishop has an obligation to visit every parish in the diocese regularly.
 He used his pilot's license to help fulfill that duty by flying to distant parishes.

-Bishop Jecko was a member of the Order of the Holy Cross serving as a priest associate, and the International Order of St. Luke the Physician, volunteering as a chaplain.
+Bishop Jecko was a priest associate of the Order of the Holy Cross and a chaplain in the International Order of St. Luke the Physician.

 The election and consecration of Gene Robinson, an openly gay priest in the Episcopal church, was controversial, resulting in heated debate and intense feelings throughout the Episcopal Church in the United States.
 Bishop Jecko conducted a series of discussions and meetings for clergy, vestries and parishioners in an attempt to resolve the issue that was dividing conservative and liberal Christians.
 Privately, he was opposed the church's position on the issue, and decided to leave the diocese rather than enforce the will of the national church.